alberto-cerato/gh-branch-protection/README.md

 - `list`: List all protected branches in the current repository.
 - `get <branch>`: Get the branch protection rules for a given branch.
 - `set <branch>`: Apply branch protection rules from stdin (expects a valid JSON structure).
+- `delete <branch>`: Delete branch protection rules from a given branch.

 ## Examples